luo63211/luo63211.github.io/_posts/2020-04-22-how-to-install-whatatheme.md

 WhatATheme comes pre installed with
 * **HTML Compressor** - It'll compress all the pages by removing any extra space or blank lines.
 * **Google Analytics** - A web analytics service offered by Google that tracks and reports website traffic.
 For more information [click here](https://analytics.google.com){:target="blank"}.
-* **Disqus** - A worldwide blog comment hosting service for web sites and online communities that use a networked platform.
+* **Disqus** - A worldwide game comment hosting service for web sites and online communities that use a networked platform.
 For more information about Disqus [click here](https://help.disqus.com/en/articles/1717053-what-is-disqus){:target="blank"}

 	##### For more information about WhatATheme [click here](https://github.com/thedevslot/WhatATheme/blob/gh-pages/README.md){:target="blank"}.